Financial Aid Makes the Difference

 Financial aid is the combination of grants, scholarships, loans and work-study programs that make higher education possible for most students and families.
 While it's natural to worry about how to pay for college, by the time financial aid is considered, you could actually pay less out-of-pocket to attend WWU than any other Adventist or private college—or even a state school.

 Who gets financial aid?
 Almost everyone.
-Almost 90 percent of WWU students qualify, and the average annual award is almost $22,000.
+Almost 90 percent of WWU students qualify, and the annual award is about $22,200.
 So even if you think you won't be eligible, apply anyway—for three good reasons:

 - It's free, and it's not as complicated as it looks.